ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Server metrics may be subject to other conditions like the one shown in the example from {{request-quota}}.

-A server MAY return `RateLimit` response header fields independently of the response status code.
+A server MAY return `RateLimit` response fields independently of the response status code.
 This includes throttled responses.

-If a response contains both the `Retry-After` and the `RateLimit-Reset` header fields, the value of `RateLimit-Reset` SHOULD reference the same point in time as `Retry-After`.
+If a response contains both the `Retry-After` and the `RateLimit-Reset` fields, the value of `RateLimit-Reset` SHOULD reference the same point in time as `Retry-After`.